 “I am relieved that today’s announcement on police funding is somewhat better than expected.
-Although we will see a slight drop in police grant of 0.6% this is considerably less then we prepared for and, combined with a small increase in local funding, will provide our force with the necessary resources it needs.
+Although we will see a slight drop in police grant of 0.6% this is considerably less than we prepared for and, combined with a small increase in local funding, will provide our force with the necessary resources it needs.

-“I, along with other PCCs and Chief Constables nationally, have spent a considerable amount of time raising awareness of the damaging impact cuts on policing will have on our communities and I am pleased that our senior politicians have listened to these concerns.
+“I, along with other PCCs and Chief Constables nationally, have spent a considerable amount of time raising awareness of the damaging impact cuts on policing will have on our communities, and I am pleased that our senior politicians have listened to these concerns.